The Pawnbroker (film): Legacy

 The film has become known as the first major American film that even tried to recreate the horrors of the camps of the Jewish Holocaust.
 A New York Times review of a 2005 documentary on Hollywood's treatment of the Holocaust, Imaginary Witness, said that scenes of the camps in the film as shown in the documentary were "surprisingly mild."

 It has been described as "the first stubbornly 'Jewish' film about the Holocaust", and as the foundation for the miniseries Holocaust (1978) and the film Schindler's List (1993).

 Rod Steiger called The Pawnbroker his favorite film, "by a long shot," in his last television interview on a 2002 episode of Dinner for Five, hosted by actor/director Jon Favreau.

 Its display of nudity, despite Production Code prohibitions on the practice at the time, is also viewed as a landmark in motion pictures.
 The Pawnbroker was the first film featuring bare breasts to receive Production Code approval.
-In his 2008 study of films during that era, Pictures at a Revolution, author Mark Harris wrote that the MPAA's action was "the first of a series of injuries to the Production Code that would prove fatal within three years."
+In his 2008 study of films during that era, Pictures at a Revolution, author Mark Harris (author) wrote that the MPAA's action was "the first of a series of injuries to the Production Code that would prove fatal within three years."
 The Code was abolished in 1968 in favor of a voluntary ratings system.